cloudmesh-community/fa18-523-60/paper/paper.md

 database based authentication to connect to MongoDB.
-While the default is set server based, to use a database-based authentication, the config value *MONGOALCHEMY_SERVER_AUTH* parameter must be set to *False* [@pythonhosted-MongoAlchemy].
+While the default is set server based, to use a database-based authentication, the config value *MONGOALCHEMY_SERVER_AUTH* parameter must be set to *False* [@www-pythonhosted-MongoAlchemy].
 Flask-MongoEngine is the Flask extension that provides integration with MongoEngine.
 It handles connection management for the apps.
 It can be installed through *pip* and set up very easily as well.
 The default configuration is set to the local host and port